protesilaos/my-website/_commentary/2025-04-21-doing-it-alone-versus-others.md

 excerpt: "There are times where going on your own is fine and other times where it is better to rely on others.
 It all is about finding the balance."
 ---

-The following is an excerpt from a private exchange that I publishing with permission and without sharing the personal details of my correspondent.
+The following is an excerpt from a private exchange that I am publishing with permission and without sharing the personal details of my correspondent.
 The quoted/indented parts are from my correspondent.

 * * *